Gatton, Queensland: History

 St Paul's Lutheran Church opened on the corner of Spencer Street and East Street on 2 February 1948.
 It was replaced by the Peace Lutheran Church which opened on 16 April 1978.

-St Mark's Lutheran Evangelican Church was dedicated by Pastor Carl Adolf Gerhard Dohler on Sunday 29 October 1950 with over 500 people in attendance.
+St Mark's Lutheran Evangelical Church was dedicated by Pastor Carl Adolf Gerhard Dohler on Sunday 29 October 1950 with over 500 people in attendance.
 The building was at the top of Railway Street, where it had "a fine view of the town".
 It was constructed of cypress pine chamferboard and was 57 by 25 ft.
 In 1967 the church was relocated to 5 Hunter Street, Brassall, where it was rededicated on 19 November 1967.

 The Gatton Star is a free, local, community newspaper which began publishing in 1956.
 The final print edition of The Gatton Star was published on 24 June 2020, when it transitioned to a subscription-based online only model.

 Edna Linning and her husband started Gatton Bus Services in 1957 when they heard a high school was being built in town.
 Originally, the business only had one bus traveling to the college and back; since the mid-1980s, the business has 14 buses, eight of which are used for school children.
 The buses traveled to Flagstone Creek, Buaraba, Esk, and Forest Hill to pick-up students.
 The company also organised tours of Gatton for schoolchildren who lived in the city, so they could understand farm life and see how produce is grown and harvested.
 In its early days the business also ran tours to Brisbane.

 Peace Lutheran Primary School opened on 27 January 1982.

 In 2009, Gatton Library relocated from the Civic Centre in Railway Street to the new Cultural Centre.